-- The Dice Museum classroom will have hands-on activities for all ages, including a focus on mineral properties and opportunities to view mineral thin sections through microscopes.
+- Hands-on activities for all ages in the Dice Museum Classroom, focusing on mineral properties and viewing mineral thin sections through microscopes.

-- The geology teaching collection of minerals and rocks will be available for you to learn about or test your knowledge of mineral and rock identification.
+- Access to the geology teaching collection of minerals to learn and test knowledge of rock and mineral identification.

 Getting to the Dice Museum: We are located on the Calvin University campus at 3201 Burton St. SE, Grand Rapids, MI 49546.
 Use the maps on the Calvin University website or this pdf to see driving directions and a campus map.
 On campus, you will find us on the first floor of North Hall (see map with parking and building entrances).
 Admission is free.